US prepares to start building portion of Texas border wall

 Maps released by CBP show construction would cut through the butterfly center, a nearby state park, and a century-old Catholic chapel next to the river.

 Many landowners oppose a border wall and have vowed to fight the U.S. government if it tries to seize their property through eminent domain.
-Court fights over condemning land could take months.
+Court fights over condemning land could take weeks if not months.

 CBP said in its statement that it intends to start construction on federally owned land.
 Environmental advocates expect the government to use land that’s part of the Lower Rio Grande Valley National Wildlife Refuge.